Charles Urban: Kinemacolor

-In 1906, his associate George Albert Smith (1864–1959) developed a two-colour (red-green) additive motion picture system, which Urban launched in May 1908.
-From 1909 it was known as Kinemacolor.
+In 1906, his associate George Albert Smith (1864–1959) developed a two-colour (red-green) additive motion picture system, which was demonstrated several times in 1908.
+It was first shown to the public in 1909 and known as Kinemacolor.
 This enjoyed great success worldwide until 1914.
-Urban's most celebrated Kinemacolor film was a 2 1/2-hour epic With Our King and Queen Through India (1912), also known as The Durbar in Delhi, depicting the December 1911 Delhi Durbar which celebrated the coronation of George V. Kinemacolor companies were formed in France, the US, Germany, Switzerland, Brazil, Holland (with Belgium and Luxembourg), Italy, Canada and Japan.
+It was commercially exploited by Urban's Natural Color Kinematograph Company.
+Urban's future second wife, Ada Aline Jones (they married in 1910), purchased the patent rights from Smith and became a director of the company.
+The most celebrated Kinemacolor film was a 2 1/2-hour epic With Our King and Queen Through India (1912), also known as The Durbar in Delhi, depicting the December 1911 Delhi Durbar which celebrated the coronation of George V. Kinemacolor companies were formed in France, the US, Germany, Switzerland, Brazil, Holland (with Belgium and Luxembourg), Italy, Canada and Japan.

 Of these the most prominent was the Kinemacolor Company of America, whose most notorious production was the unreleased The Clansman, a colour version of the Thomas Dixon story later filmed by D.W.
 Griffith as The Birth of a Nation.
-Urban had nothing to do with this film or with the Kinemacolor Company of America once he had sold the rights to Kinemacolor.
-He made Kinemacolor fiction films, with studios in Hove and Nice, including By Order of Napoleon (1910), the western Fate (1911), Santa Claus (1912) and the feature-length The World, the Flesh and the Devil (1914).
-He also produced a 33-minute-long Kimemacolor version of Dr. Jekyll and Mr. Hyde in 1913, but it was very sparsely exhibited.
+Urban had nothing to do with this film or with the Kinemacolor Company of America once he had sold the American rights to the process to the Kinemacolor Company of America.
+Urban's British company produced Kinemacolor fiction films, with studios in Hove and Nice, including By Order of Napoleon (1910), the western Fate (1911), Santa Claus (1912) and the feature-length The World, the Flesh and the Devil (1914).

 Urban's Kinemacolor business came to an end in 1914 after a court case was brought by William Friese-Greene, producer of a rival colour system, Biocolour, who challenged the validity of the Kinemacolor patent.
 Though Urban won the initial hearing, the verdict was overturned on appeal.
 Lord Justice Buckley wrote:

-The patent is I think invalid because it does not achieve the result which the patentee says it will achieve.
-The matter may be summarised thus: The patentee says his process will reproduce the natural colours or approximately so.
-Blue is a colour.
-He says: Drop the tri-colour blue; do not employ the blue end of the spectrum – blue or approximately blue will still be reproduced.
-It will not.
-The patent is consequently invalid.